-Melitzanosalata is a delicious Greek roasted eggplant dip that makes a wonderful snack or appetizer.
+Melitzanosalata is a delicious Greek roasted eggplant dip that makes a wonderful snack, appetizer, or part of a meze spread.

 This dip is quite similar to baba ghanoush, but less creamy and lighter.
 This dip is a real crowd pleaser – my sister demands it regularly 🙂